lh3/lh3.github.com/_posts/2021-04-17-concepts-in-phased-assemblies.md

 Types of phased assemblies.

 * Collapsed assembly: a complete assembly with parental alleles randomly switching in a contig.
-Here, an assembly is *complete* if it fully represents a haploid genome.
 Most conventional assemblers produce collapsed assemblies.
 A collapsed assembly is also called a squashed assembly or a conensus assembly.

 * Primary assembly: a complete assembly with long stretches of phased blocks.
   The concept has been [used by GRC][grc-def].
 BAC-to-BAC assemblies can all be